“Accountant” and “Auditor” are often used interchangeably, but are they really the same thing?

 What are they?

-Tax audits are performed by the IRS to determine the accuracy of a business’s or individual’s tax return.
+Tax audits determine the accuracy of a business’s or individual’s tax return.
 Auditors will examine a taxpayer’s current and past tax returns as well as any relevant documents and financial records.

 Who can perform them?

-Of course, IRS audits are performed solely by agents of the IRS.
-While standards vary, the IRS usually requires at least some hours of accounting education for entry-level positions and graduate-level education or a CPA for senior-level positions.
+IRS audits are performed solely by agents of the IRS.
+While standards vary, the IRS usually requires at least some hours of accounting education for entry-level positions and graduate-level education, or a CPA title for senior-level positions.